 - More than 60 percent of our staff has higher education, 30 percent are men and 70 percent are women.

 - Service bureaus and customs offices are located all over Estonia.

 - The field of tax and customs can be studied at the Financial College of the Estonian Academy of Security Sciences.

-Triin Raaper is the Deputy Director General of services since June 2019.
+Triin Raaper is the Deputy Director General of services of the Estonian Tax and Customs Board (ETCB) since June 2019.

 From September to November 2021 and from September 2020 to January 2021, Triin Raaper was the Deputy Director General in the capacity of Director General.
 She was the head of the Service Department since January 2017 to May 2017.

-Triin Raaper has previously held the positions of a head of the Revenue Department at the Estonian Tax and Customs Board and a head of the General Proceedings Division of the Recovery Department at the Northern Tax and Customs Centre, and worked in the Recovery Department of the Tallinn Tax Office for Legal Entities.
+Triin Raaper has previously held the positions of a head of the Revenue Department at the ETCB and a head of the General Proceedings Division of the Recovery Department at the Northern Tax and Customs Centre, and worked in the Recovery Department of the Tallinn Tax Office for Legal Entities.

 Triin Raaper was born on 10 March 1981.
 She has graduated from the Faculty of Economics of Tallinn School of Economics in speciality of taxation and the Estonian Business School in speciality of International business administration.